What is a Leveraged Buyout (LBO)? How Does it Work?

 5. Post-acquisition financing needs

-The company’s post-acquisition financing needs are important areas buyers often overlook, especially in smaller transactions.
-However, this type of financing can be essential to the success of the business since it is often used to help with operations.
-It is best to negotiate this type of financing while negotiating the buyout.
-Once the buyout concludes, the company will be highly leveraged and unable to get financing for some time.
+Buyers should negotiate for post-acquisition financing while negotiating the general financing terms for the buyout.
+Once the buyout concludes, the company will be highly leveraged and unable to get additional financing for some time.
 Common financing options include:

 a) Bank financing